Fugaz

-Fugaz (born April 12, 1996) is the ring name of a Mexican Luchador enmascarado, or masked professional wrestler, currently working for the Mexican Consejo Mundial de Lucha Libre (CMLL) wrestling promotion.
+Fugaz (born April 12, 1996) is the ring name of a Mexican professional wrestler, currently working for the promotion Consejo Mundial de Lucha Libre (CMLL).
 Fugaz's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
-He is the son of professional wrestler El Brujo, the grandson of wrestler "Chucho Garcia" and has previously also worked under the name "Cometa".
+He is the son of professional wrestler El Brujo, the grandson of wrestler "Chucho Garcia" and previously wrestled under the ring name Cometa.